-11.6 Test procedure - Pre-test
+11.4 Test procedure - Pre-test

-- 11.6.1 Ensure that the vehicle is fully test prepared as described in Section 1. - 11.6.2 Ensure the vehicle is at the same ride heights as those recorded during marking up of the vehicle. - 11.6.3 Ensure that the upper legform, the vehicle, the propulsion system and the data acquisition equipment has soaked in a temperature in the range of 16°C to 24°C for at least 2 hours prior to testing. - 11.6.4 Fit a new piece of foam to the upper legform impactor from the certified sheet of foam - Apply weights to the back of the upper legform impactor to bring the total mass up to that calculated in Section 11.5.4.
+- 11.4.1 Ensure that the vehicle is fully test prepared as described in Section 1. - 11.4.2 Ensure the vehicle is at the same ride heights as those recorded during marking up of the vehicle. - 11.4.3 Ensure that the upper legform, the vehicle, the propulsion system and the data acquisition equipment has soaked in a temperature in the range of 16°C to 24°C for at least 2 hours prior to testing. - 11.4.4 Fit a new piece of foam to the upper legform impactor from the certified sheet of foam. - 11.4.5 Apply weights to the back of the upper legform impactor to bring the total mass to 10.5kg.
 Larger weights should first be applied and various smaller weights should then be added to achieve the correct weight.
-The upper legform impactor mass should be measured to an accuracy of better than ±1%, and if the measured value differs from the required value then the required velocity should be adjusted to compensate, as specified in 11.5.4. - 11.6.6 The upper legform impactor shall be aligned such that the centre line of the propulsion system and the longitudinal axis of the impacting upper legform impactor are in the fore and aft vertical plane of the section of the vehicle to be tested.
-The tolerances to these directions are $\pm 2^{\circ}$ .
-At the time of first contact the impactor centre line shall be coincident with the bonnet leading edge reference line with a $\pm 10$ mm tolerance, and laterally with the selected impact location with a tolerance of $\pm 10$ mm. - Adjust the propulsion system to give the correct velocity and angle of incidence at the point of impact with the tolerance on the impact velocity being $\pm 2\%$ .
+The upper legform impactor mass should be measured to an accuracy of better than $\pm 1\%$. - Where α <0°, then α =0°.
+The impact will be in the same Y-Z plane as each grid point.
+The tolerances to these directions are \pm 2°. - 11.4.7 The upper legform impactor shall be aligned such that the centre line of the propulsion system and the longitudinal axis of the upper legform impactor are in the fore and aft vertical plane of the section of the vehicle to be tested.
+The tolerances to these directions are $\pm 2^{\circ}$.
+At the time of first contact the impactor centre line shall be coincident with the WAD775mm with a ± 10 mm tolerance, and laterally with the selected impact location with a tolerance of ± 10 mm. - Adjust the propulsion system to give the correct velocity and angle of incidence at the point of impact with the tolerance on the impact velocity being $\pm 2\%$.
 The effect of gravity shall be taken into account when the impact velocity is obtained from measurements taken before the first point of contact.
-The velocity measuring device should be able to measure to an accuracy of at least $\pm 0.02$ m/s.
+The velocity measuring device should be able to measure to an accuracy of at least ± 0.02 m/s.
 The effect of gravity shall be taken into account when the impact velocity is obtained from measurements taken before the point of first contact.
-The tolerance on impact direction $\pm 2^{\circ}$ . - 11.6.8 Roll the vehicle forwards to give the desired distance, so that the impactor strikes the vehicle after it has been accelerated to the test speed and so that any end stops on the guidance system do not interfere with its interaction with the vehicle.
-See Figure 29. - 11.6.9 Fire the propulsion system.
+The tolerance on impact direction $\pm 2^{\circ}$. - 11.4.9 Roll the vehicle forwards to give the desired distance, so that the impactor strikes the vehicle after it has been accelerated to the test speed and so that any end stops on the guidance system do not interfere with its interaction with the vehicle.
+See Figure 28. - 11.4.10 Fire the propulsion system.

-Figure 29: Upper Legform to Bonnet Leading Edge Test
+Figure 28: Upper Legform to WAD775mm Test

-- 11.7.1 Take at least two still photographs of the resultant dent, one from the side and one from the front.
+- 11.5.1 Take at least two still photographs of the resultant dent, one from the side and one from the front.
 Each photograph shall have some means of identifying the vehicle and test location.
-The preferred method shall be to use unique run numbers for each test. - 11.7.2 Additional photographs may be required for an individual test at the Project Managers discretion. - 11.7.3 Check that no CAC has been exceeded before conducting the next test, if this has occurred then the impactor must be re-certified before the next test. - Replace any damaged part of the vehicle which would affect the results of the next test with new parts according to Section 8.3. - 11.7.5 Repeat procedure for the next impact location.
+The preferred method shall be to use unique run numbers for each test. - 11.5.2 Additional photographs may be required for an individual test at the Project Managers discretion. - 11.5.3 Check that no CAC has been exceeded before conducting the next test, if this has occurred then the impactor must be re-certified before the next test. - Replace any damaged part of the vehicle which would affect the results of the next test with new parts according to Section 8.3. - 11.5.5 Repeat procedure for the next impact location.